freeradical13/freeradical13.github.io/index.md

     1. [London dispersion forces][] occur transiently at short distances as electrons happen to be in parts of their orbitals which create partial charges and create temporary dipole-dipole interactions.

 [Intercalation][] is the reversible inclusion of a substance into layered material.

+A [dye][] is matter that chemically bonds to a substrate and, like a pigment, abosrbs certain wavelengths of light.

 ## Moles